SOLE-R1: Video-Language Reasoning as the Sole Reward for On-Robot Reinforcement Learning

 \subsection{OpenX Embodiment Value-Order-Correlation}

-Using 1,000 videos from 50 OXE datasets, we perform the same large-scale Value-Order-Correlation (VOC) analysis conducted in \cite{ma2024vision} in for Generative Value Learning (GVL). \textbf{SOLE-R1 achieves higher VOC on real-world expert demonstrations compared to GVL.} In Table \ref{tab:vocScores}, we show that SOLE-R1 achieves higher VOC across nearly all datasets, most of which contain human-collected expert demonstrations.
-For known high-quality datasets collected from human teleoperators with fixed cameras, such as Bridge, RT-1, and Dobb-E, SOLE-R1 achieves a significantly higher VOC than GVL (highlighted in yellow).
+Using 1,000 videos from 50 OXE datasets, we perform the same large-scale Value-Order-Correlation (VOC) analysis conducted in \cite{ma2024vision} for Generative Value Learning (GVL).
+SOLE-R1 achieves higher VOC than GVL on real-world expert demonstrations (Table \ref{tab:vocScores}), particularly for known high-quality datasets collected from human teleoperators with fixed cameras, such as Bridge, RT-1, and Dobb-E.